opis/closure/README.md

 * Serialize any closure
 * Doesn't use `eval` for closure serialization or unserialization
-* Works with any PHP version that has support for closures (Yes, even with PHP 5.3)
+* Works with any PHP version that has support for closures
 * Supports PHP 7.0 syntax
 * Handles all variables referenced/imported in `use()` and automatically wraps all referenced/imported closures for proper serialization